Modular sheaves on hyperk\"ahler varieties: Basic modular sheaves on Hilbert squares of 's

-\end{lmm} \begin{proof} Since the cohomology of $\wt{S\times S}$ has no torsion it suffices to check that the cup product of the left hand side of~\eqref{isouno} and~\eqref{isodue} with any class in $H^2(\wt{S\times S})$ vanishes.
+\end{lmm} \begin{proof} Since the cohomology of $\wt{S\times S}$ has no torsion it suffices to check that the cup product of the left hand side of~\eqref{isouno} with any class in $H^2(\wt{S\times S})$ vanishes.
 Thus we must take the cup product with $q_{i}^{*}\beta$ where $i\in\{1,2\}$ and $\beta\in H^2(S)$, and with $e$.
-The easy compuattions are left to the reader. \end{proof}
+The easy computations are left to the reader. \end{proof}